A Leader Report

 Spread line

-The range of individual ratings across the team.
-A long line means the team disagrees with itself, and that disagreement is often the finding.
+The range of individual "where we are now" ratings, lowest to highest (the small numbers at each end).
+A long line means the team disagrees about where it stands.
+That disagreement is often the finding.

 Target mark